MarkHoeber/tools-tech-syllabus/source/intro.rst

 * Provide context for tool choices.

-* And most importantly, help you *learn how to learn*.
+* And most importantly, help you *learn how to learn* new tools.

   Undoubtedly, in five years, or next year, you will not be using the same tools that we use in this class.
 You will need to adapt to rapid change.
 We will stress using